quintilesims/layer0/docs-src/docs/guides/walkthrough/deployment-2.md

 The following is a summary of the arguments passed in the above commands:

 - `service create`: creates a new Layer0 Service
-- `--wait`:  instructs the CLI to keep hold of the shell until the service has been successfully deployed
 - `--loadbalancer demo-env:redis-lb`: the fully-qualified name of the load balancer; in this case, the load balancer named **redis-lb** in the environment named **demo-env**
     - _(Again, it's not strictly necessary to use the fully-qualified name of the load balancer as long as there isn't another load balancer with the same name in a different environment)_
 - `demo-env`: the name of the environment in which the service is to reside